tzeikob/replica/README.md

   tzeikob/replica:tag
 ```

-the configuration file `config/mongod.conf` will replace the existing default `/etc/mongo/mongod.conf` file.
+the configuration file `config/mongod.conf` will replace the existing default `/etc/mongo/mongod.conf` file in the container's host.
 You can find below, a base configuration file to start with mongo daemon configuration.

+> Note, any given configuration passed as command line argument will override any corresponding setting in the configuration file.

 ```
 # mongod.conf